 - Don’t feel that you have to ask a question if this question comes up but if it does and you do have questions then use the opportunity.
 Depending on the interview process you may receive an offer the very next day and you’ll want to think through the opportunity.
 Without fully understanding the role and responsibilities you may be stuck and struggle to make a decision.
 If you find yourself in this position then try and get someone on the phone so you can ask your questions.

 48. Do you think the role of a Business Analyst is a need for a project?

 - Yes, because the role of a Business analyst is extremely beneficial from the kick-off to the implementation of a project.
 Here are the top 5 reasons:

-- During the project kick-off session, there are high possibilities that some technical queries come up from stakeholder and clients.
+- During the project kick-off session, there are high possibilities that some technical queries come up from stakeholders and clients.
 As we don’t involve the technical project team during this phase and immediate answering is essential, a business analyst may play a pivotal role to answer those queries.

 - The next phase after the kick-off session essentially involves some gap analysis, business process analysis, documentation, SOW review, project scheduling and of course preparing requirement specification documents.

 - During the development and testing phase, a business analyst can play a significant role to resolve any requirement related queries from the project teams.
 Besides that, he can validate whether the requirements are correctly implemented and tested considering different functional and non-functional scenarios.